-4.4.1 SLT Member: To enable an annual evaluation of careers within the school ensuring a clear strategy for advice and guidance, this is appropriately resourced and meets the school's legal requirements.
+- 4.4.1 SLT Member: To enable an annual evaluation of careers within the school ensuring a clear strategy for advice and guidance, this is appropriately resourced and meets the school's legal requirements.
+The SLT Member is Stuart Cadman and they can be contacted on email at scadman@pleckate.com - 4.4.2 Careers Leader: To plan a strategic approach in line with the School Improvement Strategy.

-- 4.4.2 Careers Leader: To plan a strategic approach in line with the School Improvement Strategy.
-To oversee the Careers team with specific focus on vulnerable groups within the school's cohort. - 4.4.3 Careers Advisor: To ensure that the school maintains its high level of Careers provision and advice for all pupils at all times, to be a main point of contact for advice to Staff, Parents and Pupils. - 4.4.4 Pastoral and SEND team: To oversee the teams they hold responsibility for and ensure appropriate Careers guidance is delivered to all pupils within their managed areas in collaboration with the Careers Leader. - 4.4.5 Heads of Departments: To oversee the teams they hold responsibility for and ensure appropriate Careers guidance is delivered to all pupils within their managed areas in collaboration with the Careers Leader. - 4.4.6 Tutors and Teachers: To deliver appropriate Careers guidance to all pupils and signpost pupils to the Careers Advisor where specialist/further information is required.
+To oversee the Careers team with specific focus on vulnerable groups within the school's cohort.

+- 4.4.3 Careers Advisor: To ensure that the school maintains its high level of Careers provision and advice for all pupils at all times, to be a main point of contact for advice to staff, parents and pupils. - 4.4.4 Pastoral and SEND team: To oversee the teams they hold responsibility for and ensure appropriate Careers guidance is delivered to all pupils within their managed areas in collaboration with the Careers Leader. - 4.4.5 Heads of Departments: To oversee the teams they hold responsibility for and ensure appropriate Careers guidance is delivered to all pupils within their managed areas in collaboration with the Careers Leader. - 4.4.6 Tutors and Teachers: To deliver appropriate Careers guidance to all pupils and signpost pupils to the Careers Advisor where specialist/further information is required.